Title 802 | Chapter 003 | Regulation 060REG

 Offenders who are incarcerated may enter into a payment agreement.
 The minimum payment shall be $10.00 per month.(b)

-If an incarcerated offender refuses to enter into a payment agreement, a Notice of Intercept will be sent to the Department of Corrections, which shall remit to the board fifty (50) percent of all state wages earned by the inmate on a monthly basis until the debt is paid in full.(c)
+If an incarcerated offender refuses to enter into a payment agreement, a Notice of Intercept shall be sent to the Department of Corrections, which shall remit to the board fifty (50) percent of all state wages earned by the inmate on a monthly basis until the debt is paid in full.(c)

 If an incarcerated offender enters into a payment agreement and subsequently fails to make monthly payments, the board shall issue a Notice of Intercept to the Department of Corrections, which shall remit to the board fifty (50) percent of all state wages earned by the inmate on a monthly basis until the debt is paid in full.(2)